johngodlee/geotaster_git_workshop/index.md

 	email = <EMAIL_ADDRESS>
 ```

-You can set other preferences in the `.gitconfig` such as the default text editor you use for commit messages and the pager you use to view Git logs:
+You can set other preferences in the `.gitconfig` such as the default text editor you use for commit messages and the pager you use to view Git logs, by entering the following code into the `.gitconfig`:

 ```
 [core]